-The following table sets forth, as of March 31, 2021, information concerning the beneficial ownership of shares of our common stock held by our directors, our named executive officers, our directors and executive officers as a group, and each person known by us to be a beneficial owner of more than 5% of our outstanding common stock.
+The following table sets forth, as of October 31, 2020, information concerning the beneficial ownership of shares of our common stock held by our directors, our named executive officers, our directors and executive officers as a group, and each person known by us to be a beneficial owner of more than 5% of our outstanding common stock.
 Unless otherwise indicated, the business address of each of our directors, executive officers and beneficial owners of more than 5% of our outstanding common stock is c/o TransCode Therapeutics, Inc., 6 Liberty Square, #2382, Boston, Massachusetts 02109.
 Each person has sole voting and investment power with respect to the shares of our common stock, except as otherwise indicated.
 Beneficial ownership consists of a direct interest in the shares of common stock, except as otherwise indicated.

-The data for Shares Beneficially Owned Prior to Offering comprise 5,707,306 shares of our common stock outstanding as of March 31, 2021, after giving effect to the conversion of all our convertible promissory notes into 1,058,475 shares of our common stock immediately prior to the closing of this offering, and the exercise of warrants to purchase 12,615 shares of our common stock immediately prior to the closing of this offering.
-The data for Shares Beneficially Owned After Offering comprise Shares Beneficially Owned Prior to Offering and the addition of 2,777,778 shares to be sold in this offering, assuming no exercise by the underwriters of their over-allotment option to purchase additional shares.
-We have determined beneficial ownership in accordance with the rules of the SEC, which include shares of our common stock issuable upon stock options and other securities convertible into or exercisable for common stock that are currently exercisable or convertible or will be exercisable or convertible within 60 days of March 31, 2021, to be outstanding and to be beneficially owned by the person holding the stock option for the purpose of computing the percentage ownership of that person.
+We have based our calculation of the percentage of beneficial ownership prior to this offering on 7,643,500 shares of our common stock outstanding as of October 31, 2020, after giving effect to the conversion of all outstanding Convertible Promissory Notes into shares of our common stock and options to purchase shares of our common stock immediately prior to the closing of this offering.
+We have based our calculation of the percentage of beneficial ownership after this offering shares of our common stock outstanding immediately after the completion of this offering, on assuming no exercise by the underwriters of their option to purchase additional shares.
+We have determined beneficial ownership in accordance with the rules of the SEC, which include shares of our common stock issuable upon stock options and other securities convertible into or exercisable for common stock that are currently exercisable or convertible or will be exercisable or convertible within 60 days of October 31, 2020, to be outstanding and to be beneficially owned by the person holding the stock option for the purpose of computing the percentage ownership of that person.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.

-Shares Beneficially Owned Prior to Offering Shares Bene Owned After 9 Name and Address of Beneficial Owner ^() Number Percent Number Percent 5% of Greater Stockholders Anna Moore, PhD, Co-Founder, Advisor (1) 1,575,533 27.5% 1,575,533 18.5% Judy and Patrick Carmody (2) 514,546 8.9% 514,546 6.0% Named Executive Officers and Directors Robert Michael Dudley, Chief Executive Officer, President, and Director (3) 1,250,493 20.5% 1,250,493 14.1% Zdravka Medarova, PhD, Vice President, Drug Discovery (4) 1,598,279 27.8% 1,598,279 18.7% Thomas A. Fitzgerald, Vice President, Chief Financial Officer (5) 248,081 4.3% 248,081 2.9% Philippe Calais, PhD, Director (6) 127,377 2.2% 127,377 1.5% Erik Manting, PhD, Director (7) Magda Marquet, PhD, Director (7) All Directors and Named Executive Officers as a group (6 persons) 3,224,230 51.3% 3,224,230 35.6%
+Shares Beneficially Owned Prior to Offering Shares Beneficially Owned After Offering Name and Address of Beneficial Owner () Number Percent Number Percent 5% of Greater Stockholders Anna Moore, PhD, Co-Founder, Advisor Judy and Patrick Carmody Named Executive Officers and Directors Robert Michael Dudley, Chief Executive Officer, President, and Director Zdravka Medarova, PhD, Vice President, Drug Discovery Thomas A. Fitzgerald, Vice President, Chief Financial Officer Philippe Calais, PhD, Director Erik Manting, PhD, Director All Directors and Named Executive Officers as a group (5 persons)

-^{} Address for all security holders is 6 Liberty Square, #2382, Boston MA 02109
+\ Address for all security holders is 6 Liberty Square, #2382, Boston MA 02109